 Students are admitted to the school in the spring semester prior to the junior year.
 Admission is competitive.
 The deadline for application to the School of Nursing is October 1.
 Student applications are reviewed, and potential candidates for admission must complete the Pre-Admission Exam.
 An interview and writing sample may be required.
-The potential student must have successfully completed ALL prerequisite requirements prior to admission.
+The potential student must have successfully completed ALL prerequisite requirements with a C or higher prior to admission.
 An orientation session is held each fall for students selected to enter the program.
 Students selected will actively enroll in nursing curriculum courses beginning in the spring semester.